 Now, what can a bettor do to get an edge on a sportsbook?
 There are two things that we will briefly cover here as they relate to implied margin.

 Aside from having a sports almanac (like in Back to the Future 2!), line shopping is the biggest advantage one has over a sportsbook.
+If you need help finding multiple sportsbooks to use, then take a look at our blog Top 5 Online Sportsbooks for U.S. Players.

 In the above example, let’s say you love the Baltimore Ravens to crush the spread.
 At some places, the line is at -15.5 and at others it is at -15.
 However, we can see that at MGM, the line is at -14.5!
 It isn’t much, but these are the small wins that a bettor needs to claw back it’s chances against the books.